knpwrs/nws/README.md

     nws -d 'dir1;dir2'

 The directories are searched in order and the first matching file is returned.

+If you want all requests to resolve to a base path (i.e.
+`http://localhost:3030/basepath`) without having to place all files into a `src/basepath` sub-directory, use the -b flag:

+    nws -b basepath

 The final option is used to control verbosity.
 With the `-v` flag the server will log all requested files to the console: